usaid-cs/yesterday-i-learned/random.md

 - The _clip_ is a machanism that holds cartridges together, so they are easier to load into the _magazine_.
 - _Le nom de la quiche_ might have come from German _Kuchen_, cake/tart.
 - Walter White is written to be slowly blinded by money and/or ambition, [even himself](http://i.imgur.com/BdzuGWg.jpg).
-- "America's real safety net is drugs, alcohol, cheap food, and free porn."
-Attributed to a Henry Rollins
 - Compass is either a thing that tells you the direction, or the "two sticks" thing you use to draw circles.
 Protractor is the plastic disc you use to measure angles.
 - Fresh tuna is tough and has no flavour.
 Age it for a few days first.
 - Selfie sticks are banned from Disney theme parks.